lampajr/hyperfoil.github.io/docs/extensions.md

 }
 ```

+Note that when you insert any builders in the `prepareBuild()` methods it is possible that its prepare phase won't be executed (if inserting to already prepared sequence), though it *might be* (if inserting to sequence that is yet to be prepared).
+It's up to the calling code to make sure that the inserted component will be prepared.

 As mentioned above, components often embed other components.
 To service-load a component, e.g. an `Action` you define these methods in the builder:

 ```java